Commonjava/betterdep-maven-plugin/README.md

 One big improvement is the inclusion of BOMs and parent POMs referenced within the dependency graph, which gives a more complete view of the total list of GAVs required for a given project.
 These extra POMs are labeled with their usage, as are optional dependencies.

 For dependencies that cannot be resolved, the old `dependency:tree` goal would fail with an error.
-Instead, `betterdep:tree` prints a sub-tree format of '???' is given and the GAV is labeled as **UNRESOLVED**, much like the following:
+Instead, `betterdep:tree` prints a sub-tree format of '???' is given and the GAV is labeled as **NOT-RESOLVED**, much like the following:

     [...]
-    org.foo:bar:1.2.3 [UNRESOLVED]
+    org.foo:bar:1.2.3 [NOT-RESOLVED]
       ???
     commons-lang:commons-lang:2.5
     [...]